kindelia/Kindelia/README.md

 ============================================

-Turing-complete blockchains, such as Ethereum, allow users to create decentralized applications (DApps), but continuous security exploits hinder their adoption.
+Turing-complete blockchains, such as Ethereum, allow users to create decentralized applications (DApps), but recurrent security exploits hinder their adoption.
 Formal verification techniques can be used to ensure these DApps have no exploits, but Ethereum's underlying processor, the EVM, make these too expensive to be viable.
 By leveraging a functional virtual machine, the HVM,